bogkonstantin/android_income_sms_gateway_webhook/README.md

-# Simple incoming SMS gateway
+# Simple incoming SMS to URL forwarder
 Set sender phone number or name and URL.
 If you want to send any SMS - use * (asterisk symbol) as a name.
 Every incoming SMS will be sent immediately to provided URL.
 Use it as Webhook for your SMS